Mike Tolomia: Blackwater Elite (2019–2021)

 On October 25, 2019, Tolomia, along with KG Canaleta and two second round draft picks in 2020 and 2022, was traded to the Blackwater Elite for Allein Maliksi and Raymar Jose.
 Head coach Aries Dimaunahan believed both players could impact the team.
 He debuted with only two points in a loss to Alaska.

 On November 27, 2019, Tolomia's former head coach at FEU, Nash Racela, became the head coach for Blackwater, replacing Dimaunahan.
 This completed a mini-reunion of FEU alumni at Blackwater, with Mac Belo and Carl Bryan Cruz also on the team.
 Richard Escoto, Hubert Cani, and Ron Dennison, who were also Tolomia's teammates at FEU, later joined Blackwater.
 In the 2020 season, he had 10 points and seven assists in a loss to Alaska.
 He then had 17 points in a loss to SMB, but missed a three-pointer that could have won them the game.
 Stats-wise, he had a good season as he averaged 8.2 points, 2.5 rebounds, 2.2 assists, and 1.1 steals in 21.9 minutes.

 In the 2021 PBA season opener against Alaska, Tolomia tried to spark a comeback win, but Alaska came out with the win.
 He then scored a game-high 22 points in a loss to Ginebra.
 Blackwater kept on losing that season, and got their 19th straight loss from Meralco, breaking a PBA all-time record for most consecutive losses.
 Before he was traded, he was averaging a career-best 11.7 points, 3.1 rebounds, and 2.4 assists.

 Alaska Aces (2021–2022)

 On October 13, 2021, Tolomia, along with a 2022 second-round pick, was traded to the Alaska Aces for JVee Casio and Barkley Eboña.
 He was notified of the trade just before practice with Blackwater.
 Head coach Jeffrey Cariaso liked his scoring.
 In the 2021 Governors' Cup playoffs, he scored 10 points in the third quarter to extend their series against the NLEX Road Warriors.
 They were eliminated the following game, as he had 11 points and no one scored more than 15.

-Converge FiberXers (2022–present)
+Converge FiberXers (2022–2023)

 In May 2022, Tolomia signed with the Converge FiberXers, the new team that took over the defunct Alaska Aces franchise.
 He led Converge in points in a close loss against the TNT Tropang Giga with 17.
+He became a free agent after the 2022–23 PBA season after being left unsigned.

+TNT Tropang Giga (2023–2024)

+In November 2023, Tolomia signed a one-conference contract with the TNT Tropang Giga.
+Prior to signing with the Tropang Giga, he had a stint with the Zamboanga Valientes of the Pilipinas VisMin Super Cup during the 2023 Fiesta Pilar Cup.

+Manila Stars (2024–present)

+In April 2024, Tolomia moved to the Maharlika Pilipinas Basketball League as he joined as Manila Stars.